jcoderltd/cjson-schemas/README.md

 # CJSON Schemas

-This repository is a helper repo to the main [cjson repo](https://github.com/jcoderltd/cjson) to publish the generated the schemas in the `schema.cjson.dev` domain.
+This repository is a helper repo to the main [cjson repo](https://github.com/jcoderltd/cjson) to publish the generated schemas in the `schema.cjson.dev` domain.

 You can also use it to query/download the different published versions of the schemas.